nickward13/containers-hackathon/README.md

 - git
 - Azure CLI 2
     - install or update first with brew install azure-cli or brew update / brew upgrade ref.: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest
-- valid ssh keys to use for VM access

 To use this repository to reproduce the hackathon:
 - run each exercise-*.sh to complete each exercise in turn.
 For example, execute exercise-00.sh to complete the 00 exercise of the hackathon.